 It’s amazing to realize how enterprising and healthy Mother was at that time.
 There was of course no metro in those days, but Mother took us around the city by streetcar and bus.
 And we walked a lot of course, the way you still have to, if you want to really get to know a big city, be it London, Berlin, Prague or Istanbul.

-Arne wasn’t even with us but Mother showed us around all the most see-worthy places in Stockholm, as if sge gad froiwn up in the city.
+Arne wasn’t even with us but Mother showed us around all the most see-worthy places in Stockholm, as if she gad grown up in the city.
 There was Stadshuset, the City Hall with ‘den gyllene salen‘, the Golden Hall with its fabulous mosaics, It was so huge I felt awed as I was looking up into the far-away ceiling.

 We went on a tour of the huge rooms inside the Royal Palace which is right next to Storkyrkan and we marveled at the splendid interiors.
 We watched the change of the Guard (Vaktparaden) on Slottsgården behind the main buildings.

-Norrbro is the bridge that connects the Old own, Gamla Stan with Norrmalm, the northern T mainland.
-I was looking down at the strange-looking huge nets attached to several fishing boats moored on the side of the bridge.
-All fascinated, I looked into the eternally swirling eddies of the water at this place, which is called Strömmen, or more exactly Norrström, the North Stream.
+Norrbro is the bridge that connects “the Old Town”, Gamla Stan with Norrmalm, the northern mainland.
+I was looking down at the strange-looking huge nets attached to quite a number of fishing boats moored on the side of the bridge.
+All fascinated, I looked down into the eternally swirling eddies on the water at this place, which is called Strömmen, or more exactly Norrström, the North Stream.
 It seemed as if witches were stirring the water with enormous ladles, as in a witch’s brew.